How to get Wellness Reward

 - You do not certify your enrollment in a tobacco cessation program, or

-- You elect to continue to use tobacco/nicotine.
+- You elect to continue to use tobacco.

 If you are assessed the surcharge, you will pay it with after-tax payroll deductions.
 The surcharge will be deducted from your pay.
 It will be a separate deduction, not an addition to your medical insurance premium.

-You may choose to participate in a tobacco-free/tobacco cessation program to avoid the $50 tobacco surcharge without completing an annual wellness exam and without earning the wellness incentive.
-In other words… take the tobacco pledge (which is really a tobacco-free pledge) and avoid the $50 surcharge.
-Then if you also have a qualified office visit by Nov.
-1, you’ll get the wellness reward.
+You may choose to participate in a tobacco-free/tobacco cessation program to avoid the tobacco surcharge without completing an annual wellness exam and without earning the wellness incentive.
+In other words, take the tobacco pledge –which is really a tobacco-free pledge — to avoid the surcharge.
+Then if you also have a qualified wellness exam by Oct.
+31, you’ll also get the wellness reward.